Glossary of Terms

 FilmLA

-A non-profit public benefit organization, it’s the official film office of the city and county of Los Angeles.
-FilmLA is your one-stop-shop for acquiring a film permit in Palmdale and the greater Los Angeles area.
+FilmLA is a non-profit public benefit organization and the official film office of the City and County of Los Angeles.
+It is your one-stop shop for acquiring a film permit in Palmdale and the greater Los Angeles area.

 Film Permit

-The legal license issued by FilmLA, LA county’s governing organization which authorizes a Production Company to legally film specifically determined scenes as outlined and designated within the description of said Film Permit.
+A film permit is a legal license issued by FilmLA, LA County’s governing organization that authorizes a production company to legally film specifically determined scenes as outlined and designated within the description of said film permit.

 First Unit

-The primary cast and crew: The individuals needed for filming scenes that require recording dialogue.
+The first unit is the primary cast and crew: the individuals needed for filming scenes that require recording dialogue.

 Generator